gearbox-solutions/eloquent-filemaker/README.md

 2. Replace `protected $layout = '...';` with `protected $table = '...';` on your models (and `->layout('...')` calls with `->table('...')`).
 3. Remove any usage of `recordId`, `modId`/`withModId`, `duplicate()`, scripts, portals, or `setGlobalFields()`/`disconnect()` — there is no OData equivalent.
 4. Double check any code that inspects the raw shape of query builder responses — records are now flat associative arrays (e.g. `$record['name']`) instead of the Data API's `{fieldData, portalData, recordId, modId}` envelope.
+5. Remove any `$dateFormat` override that was set to a FileMaker display format (e.g. `n/j/Y g:i:s A`) so that the ISO 8601 default applies.
+Keep the override only for text fields that genuinely store dates in a display format.

 <details>
 <summary>What's new in 2.0 (historical)</summary>